 Diploma-qualified beauty therapists can perform beauty therapy services, plus:

 - Oxygen infusion facials

 - Radiotherapy facials

-Dermal therapists hold an advanced diploma, graduate diploma or a degree such as a Bachelor of Health Science (Dermal Therapies).
-They treat skin with an arsenal of advanced, technical skin treatments.
-They are experts in skin anatomy and physiology, skin conditions, and cosmetic chemistry.
+Dermal therapists hold either an advanced diploma, graduate diploma or a degree such as a Bachelor of Health Science (Dermal Therapies).
+Dermal therapists are experts in skin anatomy and physiology, skin conditions, and cosmetic chemistry.
 They can perform non-medical rejuvenation treatments, as well as operate lasers, skin needling, and non-surgical machinery.
 (Also known as dermal laser technicians, dermal clinicians).

 - Usually work in medical settings, such as skin rejuvenation clinics or medi-spas

 - Can, with further study, become Registered Nurses and administer injectables (such as Botox and dermal fillers) under doctor supervision

 Can perform beauty therapy services, plus: